opendnssec/opendnssec-manual/wiki/softhsm.md

 ## SoftHSM

-(SoftHSM)[http://www.opendnssec.org/softhsm/] is an implementation of a cryptographic store accessible through a PKCS#11 interface.
+[SoftHSM](http://www.opendnssec.org/softhsm/) is an implementation of a cryptographic store accessible through a PKCS#11 interface.
-It is being developed as a part of the OpenDNSSEC project.
+It was developed as a part of the OpenDNSSEC project.

 - <http://www.opendnssec.org/softhsm/>